 Changing from a combined oral contraceptive:

-If you are switching from a 28 day pack combined oral contraceptive, start taking Microlut on the day after taking the last active tablet in your previous pill pack.
-Do not take the placebo (sugar) tablets of your previous pack.
-You will be protected immediately if you start this way.
+Start taking Microlut on the day after taking the last active tablet in your previous pill pack.
+Do not take the inactive (sugar) tablets of your previous pack.

-If you are switching from another progestogen-only Mini-pill, stop taking the Mini-pill on any day and start taking Microlut at the same time the next day, with out any break between Mini-pills.
+Stop taking the previous Mini-pill on any day and start taking Microlut at the same time the next day, with out any break between Mini-pills.

-If you are switching from an injectable or implant, start taking Microlut when your next injection is due, or on the day that your implant is removed.
-Make sure you also use additional barrier contraceptive precautions (e.g. condoms or a diaphragm) for the first 7 days of tablet-taking.
+Start taking Microlut when your next injection is due, or on the day that your implant is removed.

 Ask your doctor or pharmacist to answer any questions you may have.